KA-GNN: Kolmogorov-Arnold Graph Neural Networks for Molecular Property Prediction: Results

 \begin{itemize} \item KAN does not adhere to the original depth-2 width-$(2n + 1)$ representation; instead, it generalizes to arbitrary widths and depths.
 Specifically, let the activation values in layer $l$ be denoted by $\mathbf{x}^{(l)} := (x_{1}^{(l)}, x_{2}^{(l)}, \cdots, x_{n_l}^{(l)})$, where $n_l$ is the width of layer $l$.
 The activation value in layer $l+1$ is then simply the sum of all incoming post-activations:

 Here, $\phi_{j,i}^{(l)}$ for $i=1, \ldots, n_l$ and $j = 1, \ldots, n_{l+1}$ are the pre-activation functions in layer $l$.
-The roles of these functions in KAN are analogous to the roles of the inner functions $\phi_{q,p}$ in equation \ref{KA}. \item Although many constructive proofs of the Kolmogorov-Arnold representation theorem indicate that the inner functions $\phi_{q,p}$ in equation \ref{KA} are highly non-smooth \cite{sprecher1996numerical,sprecher1997numerical,braun2009constructive}, KAN opts for smooth functions as pre-activation functions $\phi_{j,i}^{(l)}$ to facilitate backpropagation.
-Liu et al. \cite{liu2024kan} selected functions based on B-splines.
-In this paper, we consider Fourier series functions. \end{itemize}
+The roles of these functions in KAN are analogous to the roles of the inner functions $\phi_{q,p}$ in equation \ref{KA}. \item Although many constructive proofs of the Kolmogorov-Arnold representation theorem indicate that the inner functions $\phi_{q,p}$ in equation \ref{KA} are highly non-smooth \cite{sprecher1996numerical,braun2009constructive}, KAN opts for smooth functions as pre-activation functions $\phi_{j,i}^{(l)}$ to facilitate backpropagation.
+Liu et al. \cite{liu2024kan} selected functions based on B-splines. \end{itemize}